NEIS0736/NEIS0736.github.io/2020/index.md

 *  **Online** ***(due to COVID-19)*** [![](img/video.png "Video")](https://meet.google.com/zxv-teet-zuk)
 *  Pairing for **#CollabChallenge** by [Random Team Generator](https://www.randomlists.com/team-generator)
 *  You select 3 topics from the published #Code4Sec by your friends, 1 will be chosen by the instructor.
-*  Take turns every 3 characters
+*  Take turn every 3 characters
 *  **[Daily Scribe](https://gitlab.com/NEIS0736/2020/wikis/DailyScribe/Day8)** *by **John Doe***
 *  Homework
    * Prep. for the **#CollabChallenge**, ***5 points*** per group